 Step 1: Sterilize the Flasks

 Fill a large stockpot with water and set it on the stovetop to boil.
 Grasp two clear, glass flasks with tongs and submerge them in the boiling water.
-Submerging the glass flasks in the boiling water sterilizes them, providing an environment that discourages unwanted bacteria and fungus.
+Submerging the glass flasks in the boiling water sterilizes them, providing an environment that discourages pathogenic bacteria and fungi.

 Step 2: Add the Agar

 Remove the glass flasks with the tongs and set them on a clean towel to dry.
-Insert a funnel into one of the glass flasks and pour sterile agar into it.
+Insert a funnel into one of the glass flasks and pour nutrient-rich agar into it, with nutrients that are formulated specifically for orchids, which you can find online.
 Pour a 1/2-inch layer of agar into the bottom of the flask, or enough to coat the bottom without splashing onto the sides.

 Step 3: Put the Seed in Water